 Is the use of an SOW engagement clearly defined in your company, and who can choose and approve this type of arrangement?
 You don’t want to handcuff your managers, but you also don’t want them hiring just anyone.

 While many companies continue to better manage their contingent/temporary workforces, there’s still a gap for SOW and independent contractors.
-More managed services programs and MSPs are including SOW work in their managed staffing programs, but it takes effort to find all of the SOW spend to get it into the program.
+More in-house managed services programs and managed service providers are including SOW work in their programs, but it takes effort to find all of the SOW spend to get it into the program.

 At the end of the day, what doesn’t work are vague statements of work or ongoing contracts that never seem to end.
 If you have no idea how much your company spends on SOW work (or independent contractors), then you might find your SOW spend is out of control.